-Under the Act, petitioner may not be given a Program award based solely on the petitioner's claims alone.
+Under the Act, a petitioner may not be given a Program award based solely on the petitioner's claims alone.
 Rather, the petition must be supported by either medical records or by the opinion of a competent physician. § 13(a)(1).
-In this case, because there are insufficient medical records supporting petitioner's claim, a medical opinion must be offered in support.
+In this case, because there are insufficient medical records supporting petitioners' claim, a medical opinion must be offered in support.
 Petitioner, however, has offered no such opinion that supports a finding of entitlement.

-Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that she suffered a "Table Injury" or that her injuries were "actually caused" by a vaccination.
+Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that L.J.G. suffered a "Table Injury" or that her injuries were "actually caused" by a vaccination.
+Furthermore, petitioner cannot show that L.J.G. has met the six month requirement.
 Thus, this case is dismissed for insufficient proof.
 The Clerk shall enter judgment accordingly.